mehmet-akif/Customer-Registration-Perl-Program/README.md

 1. Run the Perl program in your Perl environment.
 2. Access the customer registration form via the provided URL.
 3. Input the required personal information and upload a photograph file.
 4. Submit the form and follow on-screen instructions for error handling and successful registration.

 ## Technology Stack
 - **Perl**: Backend programming language for form processing.
 - **HTML/CSS**: Frontend for creating the registration form and styling.

+## VPN Requirement
+- **Note**: Connection via Ryerson VPN is required to access and interact with the application.

 ## Security Notice
 Ensure the program is deployed in a secure environment to protect user data and uploaded files.